inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

    :align: center
    :alt: Impact Functions Browser

-   |project_name| Impact Functions Browser
+   *Impact Functions Browser*

-This button opens the Impact Function Browser.

-It basically enables you to filter and browse impact functions that are available in |project_name|.
+This button opens the Impact Function Browser, which allows you to filter and browse impact functions that are available in |project_name|.
-More information about that topic can be found in :ref:`impact_functions`.
+More information can be found in :ref:`impact_functions`.

 .. _tb_minimum_needs: